Municue

 Last: Feb 25, 2026·Budget·Site

-The city authorized a supplemental construction agreement with Trinity Alliance Ventures for the Kay Bailey Hutchison Convention Center Dallas Master Plan.
-The agreement established the Guaranteed Maximum Price for the next phase of construction work, controlling costs on this major civic facility.
-The matter was approved by City Council.
+The city authorized a supplemental agreement with Trinity Alliance Ventures, LLC for construction services at the Kay Bailey Hutchison Convention Center Dallas as part of the facility's master plan.
+This agreement covered the Guaranteed Maximum Price (GMP) 2 phase of construction work.
+The supplemental agreement was approved on February 25, 2026.

 Feb 25: Approved